carmilso/pacman-linux-hook/README.md

   * The hook has never been executed before
   * The grub configuration file already contains the Linux version

-In this first case we should have something similar to this inside the grub configuration file:
+Before the update, in this first case we should have something similar to this inside the grub configuration file:

 ```
 (...)
 menuentry 'Arch Linux' --class arch --class gnu-linux --class gnu --class os $menuentry_id_option 'gnulinux-simple-43ef0b61-66cc-4d35-ab56-694452acbce8' {
   (...)
   echo 'Loading Linux linux ...'
   (...)
 }
 (...)